neptune-ai/docs/docs/integrations/tensorflow-keras.rst

 ----------
 This quickstart will show you how to:

-* Install the necessary Neptune package
+* Install the necessary Neptune packages
 * Connect Neptune to your TensorFlow / Keras model training code and create the first experiment
 * Log metrics, training scripts and .git info to Neptune
 * Explore learning curves in the Neptune UI

-.. _keras-tensorflow-more-options:

 Before you start
 ^^^^^^^^^^^^^^^^